 Frisch worked out with the Giants in the spring of 1919, and joined the club after his college graduation in June.
 McGraw wanted to send him out for minor league schooling but Frisch talked McGraw into keeping him, citing pressure from his father to join the family firm if he were farmed out.
 And so McGraw worked intensively with the aggressive Frisch on all facets of his game.
 Frisch was a switch hitter who batted crosshanded from the right side; that is, when he hit righthanded, he kept his left hand above his right hand.
 McGraw worked with him each morning, teaching him fielding and sliding techniques and how to hold the bat properly.

-Frisch made his major league debut on June 14, 1919, in Pittsburgh, taking three called strikes in his first at-bat.
+Frisch made his major league debut on June 17, 1919, in Chicago, going 0-for-1.
 Celebrated Chicago writer Charley Dryden, learning the spelling of the name--F-r-i-s-c-h--cracked, "Sounds like something frying."
 In September, Frisch impressed McGraw in his first game at second base when, in a crucial game, a hard smash took a bad hop and bounced off Frisch's chest.
 The 5-9, 175 pound rookie pursued the ball and threw the runner out.
 As McGraw said, "That was all I had to see.
 The average youngster, nervous anyway at starting his first game in a pennant situation like that, would have lost the ball.
-Frisch proved to me right there that he is going to be a great ball player."
+Frisch proved to me right there that he is going to be a great ball player."2

 The energetic Frisch was a slashing switch-hitter who made up for his lack of home-run power with a steady barrage of clutch hits and stolen bases.
 Frisch was a more consistent hitter when batting lefthanded although he had more power righthanded.
 Hitting from the left side, he was an adroit bunter and, with his speed when he was young, he often drag-bunted for a base hit.
 He was especially skilled in punching outside pitches to left field.